turingschool/front-end-curriculum/projects/address-book.md

 ### Deployment

 Your back-end will be deployed to Heroku, and we will set up continuous integration using the TravisCI tool.
 We will have a lesson where we deploy our BE applications using TravisCI and Heroku together at the end of Week 2.

+## Front End Functionality

+You application must have the following functionality.
+A user should be able to:

+* Create a new contact with a name
+* Add phone numbers for the contact with appropriate tags (Home, Cell, etc)
+* Add emails for the contact with appropriate tags (Personal, Work, etc)
+* Add a physical address for the contact
+* Contact names should be unique
+* Phone numbers & emails should be unique across contacts
+* See a list of all contacts in the address book
+* See a list of all the contact details for a specific contact
+* Delete a contact detail for a specific contact
+* Delete a contact and all their associated details
+* Never need to refresh the page to see new information